Landamores: The Elanco Storya history of building on the Broads

 Landamores always kept close to their roots though, producing several Broads boats alongside the luxury Oysters.
 Landamores have built far too many Oysters to list here but some of the key models are shown below.

-Ostrea, Richard Matthew’s Oyster 39 was the first of the ‘cruising’ Oysters to be designed and built, the cruising yacht found the niche for a combination of luxury and performance that Oyster have made their own ever since.
+Ostrea, Richard Matthew’s Oyster 39, was built in 1978 and was the first to be designed as a ‘cruising’ Oyster.
+This cruising yacht found the niche for a combination of luxury and performance that Oyster have made their own ever since.

-Oyster 46 – Cruising Oyster with a centre cockpit, the HP46 (designed by Holman and Pye) was the first deck saloon yacht, a concept that revolutionised cruising yacht design.
+In 1981 the Oyster 46, designed by Holman and Pye, was a cruising Oyster with a centre cockpit and the first deck saloon yacht; a concept that revolutionised cruising yacht design.

-Melinda was the first Elanco 28 to be built.
-Designed for racing in the River Cruiser Class* and cruising on the Broads she was originally owned by Anthony Landamore and still races very successfully.
+Melinda, built in 1983 was the first Elanco 28.
+Designed for racing in the River Cruiser Class and cruising on the Broads she was originally owned by Anthony Landamore and still races very successfully.
 A number of other Elanco 28 hulls were supplied to be fitted out by other builders and they can be seen regularly on the Broads.

-Oyster 53 and 55 – these proved to be very popular models as they were large yachts designed to be sailed by 2 people.
+Production of the Oyster 53 and 55 began in 1986.
+These models proved to be very popular as they were large yachts that were designed to be sailed by 2 people.
 Anything larger is likely to need a professional crew on board!

-Elanco 30 Matilda was built for Anthony, whose family had outgrown Melinda.
+in 1990 an Elanco 30, Matilda, was built for Anthony, whose family had outgrown Melinda.
 Matilda is a 5 berth river cruiser that races well and is comfortable for cruising the Broads.
 Matilda was the first of the River Cruiser Class to be rigged with a fixed topsail, an innovation of Anthony’s that has now become standard on most gaff rigged Broads cruisers.
 Anthony is still regularly racing Matilda on the Broads.

-The first Oyster 80, Free Spirit, was built.
+The first Oyster 80, Free Spirit, was built in 1993.
 Configured with a deck saloon, the 80 was the pinnacle of luxury cruising; an ocean-going yacht with world wide capability she (like all of her smaller sisters) had all the facilities and mod-cons of a home on-board.

-Oyster 72 – a sleek design and a higher performance yacht that the typical cruising Oysters had been.
+In the late 90s the Oyster 72 was in production.
+She had a sleek design and was a higher performance yacht that the typical cruising Oysters had been.

-Alto Volante came to the yard in 2009 for a full refurbishment.
+Tiky came to the yard in 2009 for a full refurbishment.
 She was the first steel hulled boat fitted out by Landamores and had her interior upgraded to a hand-built Oyster-style fit-out.
+Read more here.